markstory/sphinxcontrib-phpdomain/test/rst_doc.md

     .. php:method:: returnGlobalConstant()

-        :returns: The value of a specific global constant. # TODO link is not working without "\\"
+        :returns: The value of a specific global constant.
         :returntype: SOME_CONSTANT

     .. php:method:: returnExceptionInstance()